Murder of Jeffrey Howe: Murder

 Howe was murdered on the night of 8–9 March 2009.
 He was stabbed twice in the back with a 4-inch blade, one of the wounds puncturing his lung.
 Howe may have been alive for up to an hour after he was stabbed.
 Marshall "skillfully and cleanly" removed Howe's limbs, which Home Office pathologist Simon Poole estimated would have taken at least 12 hours.

 After the murder, Marshall and Bush used Howe's bank account to buy a laptop, shoes, takeaways, and other consumer goods and food.
 They set up an account with online retailer Littlewoods, some of the purchases being made on a computer in St. Albans library.
 They wrote forged cheques to clear his account.
 They sold some of his belongings, including his mobile phone, furniture, and his Saab car, which was sold on eBay.
-They said to Howe's friend Shehrya Khan that he had "packed up and left."
+They said to Howe's friend that he had "packed up and left."
 Howe's adopted brother John visited the flat on 28 March and was told by Bush that Howe had not collected rent for a while and had left with his belongings.